 The last example I will discuss is the health niche.
 If you have a website about health, it is very important to have it properly disclaimer-ed.
 If you are not a professional medical doctor, you won’t be licensed to give medical advice.
 Giving medical advice is a serious literal life and death issue.
 Reviewing supplements, vitamins and discussing cures can be dicey, it raises the chance of potential law suits if you are held liable for giving medical advice.

 Every website owner makes their own choices and evaluates their own risk, but above I just quickly outlined a small handful of examples of risky niches.
 There are many more life passions that are difficult to monetize online properly.
-The typical ‘follow your passion & life dream’ style quotes are always great to hear as a kid, but once your an adult with bills to pay, this mindset quickly gets tamed.
+The typical ‘follow your passion & life dream’ style quotes are always great to hear as a kid, but not every vertical can be practically monetized.
+Fortunately there are hundreds of verticals and sub categories that don’t have unpractical obstacles.
+I have a quote that correlates to the famous Henry Ford quote ” Any customer can have a car painted any color that he wants so long as it is black” ; you can follow your passion, as long as you have the right passion.